 - DOE Orders require that two independent controls must be in place when handling fissile material in HB Line.
-This is known as the "Double Contingency" approach to safety. - In HB Line material repacking, the two independent controls are: - 1.
-Fissile material mass - 2.
-Spacing between fissile material containers - In this event, the mass of the fissile material was controlled at all times during repacking and storage so the facility remained safe. - Because the SRNL samples were placed in the wrong storage containers, the spacing between the containers was not controlled as required.
+This is known as the "Double Contingency" approach to safety. - In HB Line material repacking, the two independent controls are: - Fissile material mass - 2.
+Spacing between fissile material containers - In this event, the mass of the fissile material was controlled at all times during repacking and storage so the facility remained safe. - Because the SRNL samples were placed in unauthorized storage containers, the spacing between the containers was not controlled as required by the nuclear criticality controls.